History of SIC Codes: Origins, Revisions, 1987 Standard, and Extended SIC Today

 - Private databases that require finer industry detail

-- Product/solution targeting where broad SIC groups are too coarse
+- Product and solution targeting where broad SIC groups are too coarse

-Best practice: Store SIC and NAICS together when your workflows span historical continuity and modern standards-based reporting.
-NAICS is commonly used for current statistical and contracting contexts, while SIC supports legacy alignment and many private datasets.
+Best practice: store SIC and NAICS together when workflows require both historical continuity and modern standards-based reporting.
+NAICS is commonly used for current statistical and contracting contexts, while SIC supports legacy alignment and many private-sector datasets.
 See SIC vs NAICS for a practical comparison.

 System Selection Framework